Seahawks mailbag: What to make of Shaquem Griffin’s use against the 49ers, and have the tight ends disappointed?

-Questions about Shaquem Griffin, the tight end position and Russell Wilson’s run for the record books included in this week’s Seahawks mailbag.
+Questions about Shaquem Griffin, the tight-end position and Russell Wilson’s run for the record books included in this week’s Seahawks mailbag.

 Q; @mmento asked: “Noticed a significant drop in playing time for Shaquem against SF, thought (coach) Pete (Carroll) spoke positively about his performance against AZ, any thoughts?”